Vast Destruction, 39 Dead In Mexico After Acapulco Hurricane - UrduPoint

 Cell phones intermittently pick up signals in some parts of the port, but the situation is hit or miss.

-One local woman could be overheard telling her loved ones: "There is no way to get out of here!
+One local woman could be overheard saying: "There is no way to get out of here!
 I'll talk to you again when I can.
 Everything here is gone.
 It's horrible."

-Some disgruntled survivors have told local media they were angry to hear tourists were taken to safe places to ride out the storm -- in sharp contrast to the population as a whole.
+Some survivors have told local media they were angry to hear tourists were taken to safe places to ride out the storm -- in sharp contrast to the local population.

-Francisco Perez, 50, is desperate to get word to his mother.
-He has accused the authorities of a grossly inadequate response.
+Francisco Perez, 50, was desperate to get word to his mother.
+He accused the authorities of a grossly inadequate response.

 "(They put) some portable (phone) antennas at a couple of places, but... what are we supposed to do?" he asked angrily, as people's focus has begun turning to the lack of reliable water and food.

-At one point, some tourists keen to contact kin approached journalists on the port's main avenue, Costera Miguel Aleman, asking them to pass on details of a sick person who needed to be evacuated from a damaged building.
+Some tourists approached journalists on the port's main avenue, Costera Miguel Aleman, asking them to pass on details of a sick person who needed to be evacuated from a damaged building.

 Otis strengthened with dramatic speed, growing in just hours from a tropical storm to the most powerful category of the five-step Saffir-Simpson scale before hitting land early Wednesday.